dlimeb/cssium/README.md

   styling](https://github.com/dlimeb/dotfiles).
 The plugins and thus classnames will differ, but the intent and styling are very similar.)
-- Provide helpful utility classes for very common needs like a basic grid,
+- Provide helpful utility classes for very common needs like a basic grid, visually hiding elements, etc.
-- Variable names are _not_ currently namespaced (though I might at some point). visually hiding elements, etc. Classnames this framework exposes are namespaced with `.u-` so I can tell where they came from.
-(I have _no_ intention to evolve this to a utility-first style like [Tailwind](https://tailwindcss.com/);
+- Variable names are _not_ currently namespaced (though I might at some point).
-  those frameworks have their place and are excellent at what they are, but in general I'm not a fan of this philosophy.)
+- Classnames this framework exposes are namespaced with `.u-` so I can tell where they came from.
+(I have _no_ intention to evolve this to a utility-first style like [Tailwind](https://tailwindcss.com/); those frameworks have their place and are excellent at what they are, but in general I'm not a fan of this philosophy.)
 Is my naming scheme/philosophy perfectly consistent?
 Probably not.
-- I may eventually add similar default styling for interactive HTML elements (eg form elements, buttons).
-This framework is meant to be a starting point for _written content_, but I may end up using it in places like small applications or a website with a contact form where these will be helpful.
+- The `extras` directory contains CSS for commonly used elements that are not possible with Markdown, like buttons.
+I may eventually add support for other interactive HTML elements (eg form elements).
+This framework is meant to be a starting point for _written content_, but with some additional inclusions like this it can also be helpful in places like small applications or a website with a contact form.

 ## Elements